Research Expertise and Interest

 virology, gene expression, herpesvirus

-We explore how viruses interface with an infected cell, as well as how they hijack cellular machinery for their own use.
-We are particularly interested in how herpesviruses shape the gene expression environment of their host cell.
-We primarily study gammaherpesviruses, including Kaposi's sarcoma-associated herpesvirus, which is a major cause of AIDS-associated cancers.
-We anticipate that these studies will enhance our understanding of virus-host interactions, as well as provide insight into how gene expression pathways are normally regulated in human cells.
+Britt Glaunsinger is the Class of 1963 Chair and a professor in the Department of Molecular and Cell Biology and the Department of Plant and Microbial Biology.
+The Glaunsinger lab explores how viruses interface with an infected cell, as well as how they hijack cellular machinery for their own use.
+They are particularly interested in how herpesviruses shape the gene expression environment of their host cell.
+They primarily study gamma-herpesviruses, including Kaposi's sarcoma-associated herpesvirus, which is a major cause of AIDS-associated cancers.
+They anticipate that these studies will enhance our understanding of virus-host interactions, as well as provide insight into how gene expression pathways are normally regulated in human cells.